geefuoco/the_people_network/README.md

 Features:
 - User authentication using devise
-- OAuth with Facebook
+- OAuth with Github
-- Create posts for wall
+- Create posts for profile
 - Comment on posts and comments
 - View profile
 - Send friend requests
 - Like a post or comment
-- send messages in messanger
 - recieve welcome email upon sign up
 - receive notifications
+- Create posts with an image, text or both

+Future plans:
+- Implement a private messaging system
+- Upload multiple photos in a post

-- made with bootstrap and jquery
+Made with bootstrap and jquery